Electroy Solar closed their doors on Friday 4 July 2015.

 Is my inverter and solar panel warranty still valid?

 A further concern is Electroy was taking on the warranty work for Biosolar (who went into liquidation last year) and Five Star Solar Consultants (who are also now insolvent).
-Fortunately most solar panel and inverter manufacturers that these companies used are still trading.
+Fortunately, most solar panel and inverter manufacturers that these companies used are still trading.
 Your inverter warranty and solar panel warranty should still be valid.
-MC Electrical have an experienced solar warranty team and are happy to help out with panel or inverter warranty claims.
-Generally a service call will be charged to the customer to diagnose the fault, however most solar panel and inverter manufacturers cover the cost of the second service call to replace the product.
+MC Electrical have an experienced solar warranty team and is happy to help out with panel or inverter warranty claims.
+Generally, a service call will be charged to the customer to diagnose the fault, however, most solar panel and inverter manufacturers cover the cost of the second service call to replace the product.
 Call Ryan or Mark from our technical department on 07 36070090, or our main line, 07 32683836.

 - Customer satisfaction.
 In the age of the internet, customer satisfaction is more important to the success of a business than at any other time in history.
 Good news travels fast, bad news travels faster.
 It is our aim that every customer is a raving fan of our MC Electrical – so that they can’t help but tell their friends.
 On the flip side, mistakes will happen in business, so it is always our aim to address any mistake we make as quickly as possible.

 - Product choice.
-So many solar business have fallen for the trap of importing cheap panels, inverters or isolators.
-When these products fail in droves, the businesses are financially forced to close.
+So many solar businesses have fallen into the trap of importing cheap panels, inverters or isolators.
+When these products fail in droves, businesses are financially forced to close.
 The way to avoid this is to stay technically based.
-Our tag line is”we know solar” – because we focus on researching and testing products – keeping ahead of the curve, and avoiding potential disaster products.
+Our tagline is”We know solar” – because we focus on researching and testing products – keeping ahead of the curve, and avoiding potential disaster products.
 Failure to do this, dare I say, was the demise of Five Star Solar Consultants.